-Black Churches – Full of Foul Fraud and Fiends?
+Black Churches – Full of Foul Frauds and Fiends?

 Black women have an inordinate amount of faith in both Black men and Black churches.
 My position is that such blind and unwavering faith in either is misplaced.
 It is my belief that the Black church, structured around traditional gender roles which makes women submissive to and inferior to men, greatly limits females.
 Single Black women sitting in church every Sunday are being subtly brainwashed, soothed and placated into waiting without demand for what they want to magically come to them.
 Who is doing this to Black women?
 The male standing at the front of the Church in the role of spiritual leader, that’s who!